 After the funeral, you are not alone.
 Bennetts Funeral Directors will continue to support you.
 We offer all our bereaved families practical information and a vast network of bereavement support services.

 Dealing with loss and bereavement can be a very difficult and confusing time for any individual or family and losing someone we love is probably one of the hardest experiences many of us will ever go through.
 Our local bereavement support groups, courses, and seminars will guide and support you through your healing process.
 You are not alone!

-If you are visiting your loved one at the Chapel of Rest we can arrange for them to be presented in the clothes you have chosen.
-Dressing the deceased in their own clothing is usually perfectly fine – although there may be some exceptions, particularly for cremations (we need to comply with regulations which restrict certain materials).
+If you visit your loved one at the Chapel of Rest, we can arrange for them to be presented in the clothes you have chosen.
+Dressing the deceased in their own clothing is usually perfectly fine, as a rule.
+There may be some exceptions, particularly for cremations.
+We can inform you of the regulations which restrict certain materials.